paulmalherbe/Tartan/doc/UTY.rst

 Template Manager
 ................
 Use this routine to create, edit or delete templates.
+All templates hard coded into Tartan canot be altered.
+They can however be copied and then altered.
+In order to do this you would enter a new template name and then press the Copy Button.

 + **Name** - The name of the template.
 + **Title** - The title of the template.